The Promise of Capitalism Has Failed But You Can Still Win

 Can You Opt-Out?

 The promise of capitalism has failed, and one can opt out of the narrative.
-Believing in capitalism instantly creates intended and unintended consequences.
+The belief in capitalism instantly creates intended and unintended consequences.

-The Hunger Games begins once the belief capitalism is established in a society!
+Once the belief in capitalism is established in a society, the Hunger Games begin!

-There is a small group of bosses, business owners, and corporations that control the capital (money) and an overwhelmingly larger group that agrees to work and trade time for that capital.
-There are workers and bosses.
+There is a small group of bosses, business owners, and corporations that control capital (money), and an overwhelmingly larger group that agrees to work and trade their time for that capital.
+There are workers and supervisors.

 The worker’s goal is to survive.
-Support their families; many hope to become bosses, business owners, and even wealthy.
+Support their families, and many hope to become bosses, business owners, and even wealthy over time.

-The boss aims to control the workers and earn more capital for themselves, the soulless corporations, and shareholders.
-This is counter to the workers’ goals.
+The boss’s goal is to control the workers and increase their own capital and/or that of the soulless corporations and shareholders.
+This is counter to the worker’s goals.

 These are the basic principles that drive capitalism.
 There are winners and losers.
-The bosses, business owners, and corporations exist to enrich themselves and the shareholder’s best interests.
+The bosses, business owners, and corporations exist to enrich themselves and /or the shareholders’ best interests.

-The worker tries to exist and prospers on what is left.
-Workers are expendable; in most cases, they are just a number.
+The worker tries to survive and prosper on what remains.
+The workers are expendable; in most cases, they are just a number.

-The workers believe this form of capitalism has to happen to keep the wheels of progress turning, the factories humming along, and the possibility for them to prosper.
+The workers believe this form of capitalism is necessary to keep the wheels of progress turning, the factories humming, and the possibility of their prosperity.

 The bosses and the business owners work very hard to convince the masses to buy more stuff for the same reasons.